carpentries-incubator/life-sciences-workshop/_episodes/06-spreadsheets-introduction.md

 - Spreadsheets can be extremely useful, but they can also cause chaos
 ---

-Professor Daniel Lemire from the University of Quebec, in a popular blog post titled **'You shouldn’t use a spreadsheet for important work (I mean it)'**, states that *"spreadsheets are good for quick and dirty work, but they are not designed for serious and reliable work"*.
+Professor Daniel Lemire from the University of Quebec, in a popular blog post titled **'You shouldn't use a spreadsheet for important work (I mean it)'**, states that *"spreadsheets are good for quick and dirty work, but they are not designed for serious and reliable work"*.

 In his post he cites the example of Professor Thomas Piketty and his book 'Capital in the 21st Century'.
 Piketty, aiming for transparency in his work, opening shared the underlying datafiles containing his analysis.

 Unfortunately, he has used Excel to perform tasks such as merging different datasets and interpolating missing data, and errors were soon found.
 When corrected, the central thesis of the book was undermined.